TMJ Head & Facial Pain

 A TMJ disorder often leads to several consequences, including:

-- Increased or continued pain of jaw or face
+- Pain of jaw or face

 - Loss of ability to chew effectively